Why do I want to work for Spirit Medical Transport?

 Our two medical directors are amazing gentlemen who are very active and responsive to the needs of our company and its workforce.
 Our Ohio Medical Director is Dr. Robert Girmann, MD.
 Dr. Girmann oversees the emergency department at Wayne HealthCare in Greenville and has served as Spirit’s Medical Director since the very first day its doors opened.
 A newcomer to the medical director arena for Spirit is Dr. Michael Smith, MD of Reid Health.
 Dr. Smith is very interactive with EMS crews and holds monthly in-services to educate EMS crews.
 It also isn’t rare to find Dr. Smith working aside crews at major incident scenes.
 In fact, Dr. Smith is so involved in the success of everyday EMS, he’s even went to the extent of allowing a very capable paramedic crew care for an injured patient while he drove them to the hospital.
 It is for these reasons, when Spirit was seeking a medical director after taking over the 9-1-1 contract in Wayne County, Indiana’s Medical Director of the Year – Dr. Michael Smith – was the right pick for Spirit Medical Transport, LLC.

-Can I expect training while working at Spirit?
+Can I expect training at Spirit Medical Transport?

 Sure thing!
 Spirit is in the process of updating our in-house training opportunities for its workforce.
 Nevertheless, we offer continuing education such as CPR, ACLS, PALS, etc. We also offer an entire series of training to our drivers, dispatchers, billers, and other support staff.
 Additionally, at our Greenville office, we have a large classroom that seats over 50 people, as well as a conference room for smaller groups to train.
 We promote regular in-services on equipment, annual protocol trainings, and checkoffs, as well as monthly and annual educational opportunities for ultimate career success.

-How will I communicate with dispatch throughout my shift?
+How will I communicate with dispatch during my shift?